tim-kuteev/ngx-toast-notifications/README.md

 # Angular Toast Notifications

-It's a simple library for [Angular](https://github.com/angular/angular) applications which provides the easy way to display toast notifications.
+A lightweight and simple to use library for [Angular](https://github.com/angular/angular) applications that provides an easy way to display toast notifications.

 ![Toast Sample](https://i.imgur.com/yj5LT3f.png)